How to Sell on Amazon FBA Canada (Amazon.ca) in 2019June 18, 2016 in Amazon, Blog, Chinese Importing, Selling Your Products

 When you’re shipping to Amazon.ca FBA you must make sure that all duties and taxes are paid prior to arriving at Amazon.ca.
 With UPS and FedEx you can ship via “DDP” (Delivered Duty Paid) which will basically have these charges passed on to you and keep Amazon from rejecting your shipment.

 Sales Tax and GST/HST

-In my opinion, you cannot and should not skip out paying GST/HST in Canada.
-For starters, technically anything you ship into Canada needs a business number (there’re ways to get around it with UPS/FedEx which I address below) so there will be a record of anything you bring into the country.
-With Amazon.com FBA the individual states really have no idea where your goods are.
+You cannot and should not skip out paying GST/HST in Canada.
+Technically anything you ship into Canada needs a business number (there’re ways to get around it with UPS/FedEx which I address below) so there will be a record of anything you bring into the country.
 So this means, at some point, a Canadian Revenue Agency agent is going to see you shipping a lot of goods into Canada and never filing a GST return.
-You will likely at some point get a call from this agent.
+At some point the Canadian government will track you down.

-Steps to Take to Get Started Selling on Amazon.ca
+5 Easy Steps to Get Started Selling on Amazon.ca

 - Send a small shipment to Canada – get your feet wet; Work it up to Pallets.

 - Turn on Sponsored Ads for Canada!

 - Register for GST/HST.

 Send a Small Shipment to Canada

 As you probably did when you first started with Amazon.com FBA, you probably sent in a box or two of goods to test out FBA, and not a full 20′ container.
 The same goes for Amazon.ca.
 Send a box or two via UPS or FedEx to get your feet wet.
 The procedure is almost identical as sending to Amazon.com.